 Which property investment strategy is best?
-Today Grant Erskine argues that the simplest and most effective business model is still the buy-and-flip.
-For yields, however, nothing beats the HMO but be careful not to overstretch yourself.
-HMOs require management and any investor that also tries to be a handyman, a rental agent and a landlord is going to be able to scale their business.
+Today, Grant Erskine argues that the simplest and most effective business model is still the buy-and-flip.
+For yields, however, nothing beats an HMO but be careful not to overstretch yourself.
+HMOs require management and upkeep and can be too much for one person to manage.

 Property Expert Series: Grant Erskine From Grant Erskine Architects